 In a country where religious persecution often takes place, and is sometimes directed at women, the new believers need to grasp the beauty and uniqueness of their faith before they can testify of Christ’s love and stand firm when persecution hits.

-“I’ve been a Christian for years and even attended Bible college with my husband, but I never really took advantage of the opportunity to learn the Word of God,” says Hosneara, a 35-year-old Muslim Background Believer (MBB).
+“I’ve been a Christian for years and even attended Bible college with my husband, but I never really took advantage of the opportunity to learn the Word of God,” says Hosneara, a 35-year-old A Christian from a Muslim background who comes to Christ.
+More (MBB).

 Hosneara is a typical MBB woman in Bangladesh who, like many others, simply followed her husband when he became a Christian.
 As a result, they have little knowledge of the Scripture, Christ, and salvation.
 That prevents them from blossoming into godly women.